RaquelPlaza/angular5-dojo/README.md

 hasErrorOccurred : boolean = true;
 ```

-Secondly in the html file lets wrap our component in an if div based on this new variable, the plan is to hide the error once it’s dismissed.
+Secondly in the html file lets wrap our component in an if binded div based on this new variable, the plan is to hide the error once it’s dismissed.

 ```
 <div *ngIf="hasErrorOccurred">